Music technology (electronic and digital): CHANT at IRCAM

 At IRCAM in France, researchers developed software called CHANT (French for sing), the first version of which ran between 1979 and 1983.
 CHANT was based FOF synthesis, in which the peak frequencies of a sound are created and shaped using granular synthesis—as opposed to filtering frequencies to create speech.

 Concatenation synthesis using MIDI

 Through the 1980s and 1990s, as MIDI devices became commercially available, speech was generated by mapping MIDI data to samples of the components of speech stored in sample libraries.

 Vocal synthesis after 2010s

+"When Spring Comes" (2022) by Jamie Paige featuring vocals from the Synthesizer V AI voice bank ANRI, an example of artificial intelligence's applications in singing synthesis.

 In the 2010s, singing synthesis technology took advantage of the advances in artificial intelligence, deep listening and machine learning, to better represent the nuances of the human voice.
-New high-fidelity sample libraries combined with digital audio workstations facilitate editing in fine detail, such as shifting of formats, adjustment of vibrato, and adjustments to vowels and consonants.
+New high-fidelity sample libraries combined with digital audio workstations facilitate editing in fine detail, such as shifting of formants, adjustment of vibrato, and adjustments to vowels and consonants.
 Sample libraries for various languages and various accents are available.
 With advancements in vocal synthesis, artists sometimes use sample libraries in lieu of backing singers.